HackYourFuture/curriculum/student-manual.md

 To reach this level of optimal concentration and create a state of flow, distractions should be shut out as much as possible.
 The two most common enemies are described below.

-Challenge number 1: Social Media & Phone
+**Challenge number 1: Social Media & Phone**
 Social media is incredibly bad for your focus and therefore it decreases your ability to learn complex concepts.
 In order to understand programming concepts your brain needs full focus.
 Every time it is interrupted by a phone or a message online, your brain has to switch its attention.
 To go back to your code after that will cost a lot of energy.
 In fact, studies have shown that just having a phone in the same room, reduces your ability to study significantly.

 We highly recommend you: when you are studying, put your phone away and use your study time for studying only.
+Another app that can help you out: [Selfcontrol.](https://selfcontrolapp.com/) A bit of a contradictio in terminis, but it blocks the websites that distract you for the period that you want be focussed.

-Challenge number 2: Children and family
+**Challenge number 2: Children and family**
 Many of us are not living by ourselves.
 You might have children, or family members asking for attention.
 The challenge here is to try and create a quiet space, where you will not be interrupted.
 Of course, this is not always possible if you are a parent.
 But perhaps you can ask your partner or a friend to keep an eye on your children at least for a few hours a day, while you go to a local library, or study in a quiet room at a friend’s house.

-How to become a pro at learning
+> How to become a pro at learning

-Obviously, this chapter only provides you with a very basic introduction.
+> Obviously, this chapter only provides you with a very basic introduction.

-If you are interested in learning more about how to learn effectively we recommend you to read more about deliberate learning and deep work.
-Studying effectively – although NOT easy- is a superpower you can use for the rest of your life!!!
+> If you are interested in learning more about how to learn effectively we recommend you to read more about deliberate learning and deep work.
+> Studying effectively – although NOT easy- is a superpower you can use for the rest of your life!!!

-An excellent read about the value of working without distractions (and how to achieve it) is the book Deep Work by Cal Newport (here).
+> An excellent read about the value of working without distractions (and how to achieve it) is the book Deep Work by Cal Newport [here](https://www.calnewport.com/books/deep-work/).

-Chapter 4: How to ask Questions
+# Chapter 4: How to ask Questions

 Many students find it hard to ask questions during the classes and online (through Slack or otherwise).
 However, to become a good programmer means you dare to ask questions, lots of questions.
 In fact, some companies even have a rule on this: If you are stuck, you have one hour to solve the problem.
-If you cannot, you have to ask for help.
+If you cannot, you **have to** ask for help.

 In HackYourFuture there are several ways to ask for help:
-Ask your classmate or a student from another class
-Ask in Slack (preferably in your classroom channel) Approach a teacher during breaks or through Slack in a group Ask HYF staff to connect you to a graduate or teacher for individual sessions
+* Ask in Slack (preferably in your classroom channel)
+* Approach a teacher during breaks or through Slack
+* Ask HYF staff to connect you to a graduate or teacher for individual sessions

 Nevertheless, we often notice students not asking for help is the prime reason for them dropping out of our program.